 End Date: 30-09-2022

-Participating countries: Italy, Belgium, Bulgaria, Greece, Portugal, Ireland and Sweden
+Participating countries: Italy, Belgium, Bulgaria, Greece, Portugal, Ireland and France

 Lead organisation: FIDU – Italian Federation for Human Rights

-Partners: European Centre for Economic and Policy Analysis and Affairs, Foundation for Entrepreneurship, Culture and Education, Youth Center of Epirus, Associação Social Recreativa Cultural e Bem Fazer Vai Avante, TASC Europe Studies Company Limited by Guarantee TA/ TASC, Centre for European Studies (Lund University).
+Partners: European Centre for Economic and Policy Analysis and Affairs, Foundation for Entrepreneurship, Culture and Education, Youth Center of Epirus, Associação Social Recreativa Cultural e Bem Fazer Vai Avante, TASC Europe Studies Company Limited by Guarantee TA/ TASC, Eurasia Net.

 This project has been funded by the Europe for Citizens Programme of the European Union.